Rich Action-semantic Consistent Knowledge for Early Action Prediction: Experiments

-{\bf Prediction results on HMDB51.} Compared with the UCF101 dataset, the HMDB51 dataset is more challenging due to more diverse sources and larger intra-class variances, making it more difficult to predict human action very early.
-As shown in Table \ref{tab:sota}, compared with AKT \cite{cai2019action} and PTS' \cite{wang2019progressive}, we achieve superior performance in terms of AUC by a margin of {\bf +8.85\%} and {\bf +1.97\%}, respectively.
-Although \cite{cai2019action} and \cite{wang2019progressive} try to distill action knowledge from full videos, they ignore ASCK among partial videos with different progress levels, especially the semantic consistencies between high progress levels and low progress levels.
-In contrast, we explicitly model ASCK among partial videos with richer progress levels via the teacher network, the student network, and our distillation loss.
-The reason may contribute to our superior predictions on the more challenging dataset, strongly showing the importance of explicitly modeling richer ASCK among partial videos for complex activities.
+Compared with the UCF101 dataset, the HMDB51 dataset is more challenging due to more diverse sources and larger intra-class variances, making it more difficult to predict human action very early.
+As shown in Table \ref{tab:sota2}, the performance of our method significantly outperforms that of traditional methods \cite{cao2013recognize,kong2015max,lai2017global}.
+Compared with AKT \cite{cai2019action} and PTS$^2$ \cite{wang2019progressive}, we achieve superior performance in terms of AUC by a margin of 13.05\% and 2.66\%, respectively.
+Although \cite{cai2019action} and \cite{wang2019progressive} try to distill action knowledge from full videos, they ignore ASCK among partial videos with different progress levels, especially the semantic consistencies between higher and lower progress levels. {Compared with the recent method \cite{wu2021spatial}, we also achieve improved accuracy. \cite{wu2021spatial} focuses on modeling spatio-temporal relationships among objects and persons.} In contrast, we model rich ASCK among partial videos with richer progress levels via graph-based knowledge reasoning and knowledge distillation.
+The mentioned reason may contribute to our superior performance on the more challenging dataset, strongly showing the importance of explicitly modeling richer ASCK among partial videos for complex activities.

-Figure \ref{fig:sota_b} shows the detailed results with different observation ratios on HMDB51.
-We achieve superior performance by an appreciable margin except for the observation ratio of 0.1.
-For example, compared with AKT \cite{cai2019action} and PTS' \cite{wang2019progressive}, we obtain the improved accuracy at the progress level of 2 by {\bf +3.14\%} and {\bf +0.66\%}, respectively, and our performance is consistently improved at the followed progress levels.
+Fig. \ref{fig:sotawise} shows the detailed results with different observation ratios on HMDB51.
+We achieve the highest accuracy by an appreciable margin at all observation ratios.
+Specifically, compared with AKT \cite{cai2019action} and PTS' \cite{wang2019progressive}, we obtain an improved accuracy at the progress level of 1 by 10.06\% and 12.42\%, respectively, and our performance is consistently improved at the following progress levels.